Averse vs. Adverse: Simple Rules to Master These Confusing Words

 Averse

 Averse means having a strong feeling of dislike or opposition toward something.
-It is usually used to describe a person’s attitude or feeling.
+It usually describes a person’s attitude or feeling.

 Common structure: